sjentsch/lsjDocs/Ch11/Ch11_tTest_07.rst

 Zeppo’s class are achieving grades (mean = 72.3\%) that are about 0.5 standard deviations higher than the level that you would expect (67.5\%) if they were performing at the same level as other students.
-Judged against Cohen’s rough guide, thit is a moderate effect size.
+Judged against Cohen’s rough guide, this is a moderate effect size.

 Cohen’s *d* from a Student’s *t*-test
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~